 A key part of any myopia management is to encourage children to spend more time outdoors – ideally 12 hours or more per week.
 Studies have shown that by increasing outdoor time in this way helps to prevent myopia onset and development.

-How can Angus McPhie opticians help?
+How can Angus McPhie Optomtetrists help?

-Although there is currently no cure for myopia, at Angus McPhie Optometrists we are able to fit your child with contact lenses to slow down or possibly even halt the progression of myopia.
+Although there is currently no cure for myopia, at Angus McPhie Optometrists we are able to fit your child with special contact lenses or glasses to slow down or possibly even halt the progression of myopia.
 Our eye care practitioners have extensive experience in myopia control and can advise whether your child is suitable to be treated.
 Every child is different and each treatment is tailored to suit both the child and the type of correction that needs to be controlled.

 MISIGHT® CONTACT LENSES LENSES